callumrollo/callumrollo.github.io/content/articles/automation.md

 ### Other handy scripts
 - [ADCP GNSS mash](https://github.com/callumrollo/adcp-gnss-mash) a Python script that combines two timestamped datasets from an autonomous platform to add location information to ADCP data.
 Includes parsing NMEA, manipulating files and using datetime
 - [webscraping](https://github.com/callumrollo/github-scraper) a nice little example of scraping data from GitHub
-- [geotiff-generator](https://github.com/callumrollo/geotiff-generato) A Python program to generate geotiffs from EMODnet, GEBCO or user supplied bathymetry.
+- [geotiff-generator](https://github.com/callumrollo/geotiff-generator) A Python program to generate geotiffs from EMODnet, GEBCO or user supplied bathymetry.
 Includes taking user input from the command-line, stitching together EMODnet netCDFs and working with tri-band rasters
-- [move your mouse every 30 seconds](https://github.com/callumrollo/coding/blob/master/handy_scripts/mousemove) you never know when you might [need it](https://xkcd.com/196/)

 --------------------------------

 ### Tools used
 These scripts use python and/or bash.
 The Python stuff probably works on Windows, but all were developed on Linux.
-For more tools check out out [my toolbox](/pages/toolbox.html)
+For more tools check out out [my toolbox]({filename}/pages/toolbox.md)